- IUDs are more than 99% effective against pregnancy for 3-12 years.

 The IUD has some side effects, but not many.
 You may have uterine cramps (like menstrual cramps) or a low backache for up to a few weeks after insertion.
 You can take over-the-counter medicine, such as acetaminophen (Tylenol®), ibuprofen (Advil®, Motrin®, and Nuprin®), or naproxen sodium (Aleve®).

 Very rarely, the uterus can be injured when the IUD is inserted.
+The risk of infection called pelvic inflammatory disease (PID) is also very rare.

 You should NOT use an IUD if you: